 It’s hard to know which method of learning to follow when you’re first starting out.
-Let your own personal goals for your music lessons be your guide!
-Each one of the private piano lesson programs we teach focus on similar learning objectives, but there are some differences that are important to consider before making your choice:
+Let your own personal goals for your piano lessons be your guide!
+Each one of the private piano lesson programs we teach focuses on similar learning objectives, but there are some differences that are important to consider before making your choice:

 Yamaha Pianoforte (Ages 6+)

-Choose this method if you would like to develop beautiful musical expression and learn many different styles of music.
+Choose this method if you would like to develop beautiful musical expressions and learn many different styles of music.

 The Yamaha philosophy of music education is based on the belief that all people have the potential to develop musical ability.
-Students are encouraged to enjoy music while learning how to play their instrument.
+Students are encouraged to enjoy music while learning how to play their instruments.
 They develop rich musical expression through playing a variety of musical styles.
-Students in the Pianoforte program also receive more advanced ear training than other methods.
+Students taking the piano lessons by following the Pianoforte program also receive more advanced ear training than other methods.
 This helps them to further develop their ear and, as a result, improve their overall musicality.

 Suzuki Piano School (Ages 4+)

-Choose this method if you would like to be more involved in your child’s learning experience and focus on piano performance technique.
+Choose this method if you would like to be more involved in your child’s learning experience and focus on piano performance techniques.

 The Royal Conservatory (Ages 6+)